- Teeth brushing is important — Brushing our pup’s teeth is about more than stinky breath. Proper dental hygiene is a health issue.

 How to brush your dog’s teeth

-Doggie toothbrushing isn’t as intimidating as it may seem.
-Though you need to be patient during the process, it’s important to constantly associate good dental hygiene with positive reinforcement.
-Making this a positive experience will help your dog enjoy doggie toothbrushing in the future.
+Brushing your dog’s teeth isn’t as intimidating as it may seem.
+Though you need to be patient during the process, your dog will eventually grow accustomed to it — especially with treats and a little positive reinforcement.
 Brushing your dog’s teeth can even lead to a deeper canine-human bond, all while giving them clean teeth in the process.

-- Use a dog toothpaste and soft-bristle dog toothbrush.
-Using the right equipment will be more comfortable for both you and your pup, and ensure that you reach all of your dog’s teeth.
+Use the right tools — Always use a dog-safe toothpaste and toothbrush.
+Using the right equipment will be more comfortable for both you and your pup.

-- Let dogs sniff the toothpaste first.
-Give your dog a small sample to taste.
-After giving them a minute to sniff and taste, bring your toothbrush up and gently move it around their gums and teeth.
-If your dog becomes agitated, stop and try again later.
-What’s most important is getting your dog gradually used to regular dental care, so give your dog treats and positive compliments.
-If your dog is extremely fearful or aggressive to the point of biting, see a veterinarian or behaviorist.
+If your dog becomes agitated, stop and try again later — What’s most important is getting your dog accustomed to regular dental care.
+If your dog is extremely fearful or aggressive to the point of biting, you may want to see a veterinarian or behaviorist.

-- Start brushing slowly.
-Gently rub the toothbrush on both the outside of teeth and gums for a few minutes.
-Allow your dog to lick the toothbrush afterward if they are interested.
+Go slow — Gently rub the toothbrush on your dog’s teeth and gums for at least 30 seconds.
+You can also allow your dog to lick the toothbrush afterward if they’re interested.

 How to choose the perfect doggie toothbrush

 Long-handled brushes.
-These are most similar to human toothbrushes, though there are some varieties.
-Double-ended toothbrushes have two ends with different sizes that are perfect for reaching incisors and molars.
+These are most similar to human toothbrushes, though there are a few varieties.
+Double-ended toothbrushes have two ends of different sizes that are perfect for reaching incisors and molars.
 Double-headed dog toothbrushes clean both sides of your dog’s teeth at the same time.
-Long-handled brushes can make it easier to reach the furthest teeth, which is handy for larger dogs.
+Long-handled brushes can make it easier to reach your dog’s back teeth, especially if you have a large dog.

-We recommend trying different types of brushes to find what works best for you and your canine companion.
-The size and breed of your dog doesn’t matter as much as their preferences.
+We recommend trying different types of brushes to find what works best for you and your canine.
+The size and breed of your dog matters less than their personal preferences.

-Dental water additives are liquids that can be added to your dog’s water to clean and freshen their mouths.
-These are not replacements for daily toothbrushing, but are helpful for fighting plaque and reducing tartar.
-Many dental water additives have ingredients like zinc chloride and citric acid that fight bad breath or sodium citrate that prevents bacterial buildup.
+Dental water additives.
+Dental water additives are liquids that can be added to your dog’s water to clean and freshen their mouth.
+These are not replacements for daily toothbrushing but are helpful for fighting plaque and reducing tartar.
+Many dental water additives have ingredients like zinc chloride, citric acid, and sodium citrate that fight bad breath and prevent bacterial buildup.